 Recovery is possible.

 When you hear a story, consider the narrator.
 Who is this person?
 Why is she telling this story when she is?
 What feelings does she convey when she tells it?
 If there was true victimization, then the wish to retaliate is utterly understandable.
 You as the listener may feel like crying too.
 But what if the true story is not as it seems?
-You might have a strange lack of empathy.
+You might feel a strange lack of empathy.
 Sometimes people dramatize.
-Some lie or they feel so injured for rational or irrational reasons that they come to believe their own distortions.
-There are those who are at peace when they lie and those who toss, turn and torture themselves about doing so.
+Some people lie or feel so injured for rational or irrational reasons that they come to believe their own distortions.
+There are those who are at peace when they lie and those who toss, turn, and torture themselves about doing so.
 In short, some people lie and some do not.

 You might hear a tale of woe, and just have the feeling that the teller is not all that woeful.
 Maybe there is a need to blame or malign for secondary gain: attention, fame, money, importance or drama.
 Maybe the person is not in touch with reality and is retaliating against an imagined transgression.
 Some seemingly intact people can have paranoid fears at the core.
-In order to “defend” themselves they act against others.
+In order to “defend” themselves, they act against others.
 Maybe the goal is to take someone else down for competitive, regressed, or even unconscious reasons.
 They just want what the other one has.

-I once attended an event where the speaker said some people are brought into this life to build, others to tear down.
+I once attended an event where the speaker said some people are brought into this life to build, and others to tear down.